antoinewrd1/Sleep-Health-Lifestyle-Analysis-Blood-Pressure-Prediction/README.md

 #

-# The models in this project are not intended for clinical diagnosis or medical decision-making.
+# The models included are not intended for clinical diagnosis or medical decision-making.